haydenbleasel/next-forge/README.md

 pnpm create next-app --example https://github.com/haydenbleasel/next-forge
 ```

 Next, run the setup script.
-This ensures that Homebrew, NVM, pnpm, PlanetScale CLI and Stripe CLI are installed.
+This ensures that Homebrew, NVM, pnpm, Neon CLI and Stripe CLI are installed.
 It then installs the dependencies with pnpm and copies all `.env.example` files so you can start modifying the values.
 Finally, it deletes the demo folder (the landing page for this repo).

 ```sh
 ./setup.sh